a4004/rants/entries/0-ntlm_hacking.md

-# Pre-reading 🔍📚
+# INTRO
 NTLM, otherwise known as the NT (New Technology) LAN Manager is a system of Microsoft security protocols used to provide various services within a Windows network.
 It is used to facilitate the following aspects:
-- Authentication
+- Authentication;
-- Integrity and
+- Integrity and;
-- Confidentiality
+- Confidentiality.

 NTLM is preceded by the Microsoft LAN Manager (LANMAN) and is succeeded by the new cross-platform protocol, Kerberos.
-Despite being considered insecure by today's standards, NTLM is still widely used within corporate and some home-lab Windows networks - usually as a falllback if other protocols aren't available.
+Despite being considered insecure by today's standards, NTLM is still widely used within corporate and some home-lab Windows networks - usually as a fallback if other protocols like Kerberos aren't available for a particular service.

-Unfortunately, this means that if an attacker gains access to the local area network which hosts a Windows network, downgrade attacks will render any new protocols useless, if NTLM is still enabled.
+Unfortunately, this means that if an attacker gains access to the local area network which hosts a Windows network, downgrade attacks can happen if NTLM is still enabled.

-### Rant brief 📜
+# OVERVIEW
-This rant will describe and showcase 2 ways, in which an attacker with either physical or remote access to the local network and/or devices can exfiltrate NTLM and Net-NTLM hashes in order to compromise a network.
+We'll explore 2 ways, in which an attacker with either physical or remote access to the local network and/or devices can exfiltrate NTLM and Net-NTLM hashes in order to compromise a network.

+# METHOD 1
-## Network-based Attack 🌐📖
+## Network Attack Theory
-This attack requires that the attacker gains access to the local area network, either by connecting their malicious device using a wireless connection such as Wi-Fi or through establishing a physical connection using something like Ethernet.
+This attack requires that the attacker gains access to the local area network, either by connecting their malicious device using a wireless connection such as Wi-Fi or through establishing a wired connection using Ethernet.

-> Note the attacker could also perform this attack remotely if they have root access to a device which is on the local network.
+> It's also possible an ttacker could also perform this attack remotely if they have remote root access to a device which is already on the local network.

-The attacker can then use a tool called `responder` which allows them to "poison" aspects of the local network.
-Poisoning, a term synonymoous with "spoofing", works by sending out false information onto the local network which tricks devices into trusting the attacker's machine allowing them to capture data from the network.
+A utility called `responder` can be used to poison the local network by sending out false information onto the local network via broadcast which tricks devices into trusting the attacker's machine or otherwise accepting malicious network configuration information, allowing the attacker to capture and redirect certain types of traffic within the network.

 In this attack, `responder` poisons the following network services which are common on Windows and other networks:
 - LLMNR (Link-Local Multicast Name Resolution) https://en.wikipedia.org/wiki/Link-Local_Multicast_Name_Resolution